Chief Executive: Martha Wilkinson @Monamission

 Senior Administrator: Claire Penberthy

 Claire brings with her a wealth of administration experience, from a range of disciplines, including sales, accounting, systems & IT and most things in between!
 She has worked predominantly within the private sector but also has some charity sector experience.
 Claire also has a Business Degree and is a part qualified teacher.
-She has lived in Devon all her life and when not working, Claire enjoys spending time with her young family, gardening, renovating her house and is also a keen member of a local dance club and Tiverton Dramatic Society.
+She has lived in Devon all her life and when not working, Claire enjoys spending time with her young family, gardening, exercising, renovating her house and is also a keen member of a local dance club and dramatic society.

 Administrator: Gillian Francis